quii/learn-go-with-tests/math.md

 > code to use, which cannot be invoked easily from the command line, is harder to
 > learn and use.
 And contrariwise, it's a royal pain to have interfaces whose
 > only open, documented form is a program, so you cannot invoke them easily from
-> a C program — for example, route(1) in older Linuxes.
+> a C program.
 >			-- Henry Spencer, in _The Art of Unix Programming_

-In my final take on this program, I've made the unexported functions within `clockface` into a public API for the library, with functions to calculate the angle and unit vector for each of the clock hands.
+In [my final take on this program](math/vFinal/clockface), I've made the unexported functions within `clockface` into a public API for the library, with functions to calculate the angle and unit vector for each of the clock hands.
 I've also split the SVG generation part into its own package, `svg`, which is then used by the `clockface` program directly.
 Naturally I've documented each of the functions and packages.

 Talking about SVGs...

-### Who knows what about SVGs?
+### The Most Valuable Test

-I'm sure you've noticed that the most sophisticated piece of code around SVGs isn't in our application code at all; it's in the test code.
-Should this make us feel uncomfortable - shouldn't we do something like
+I'm sure you've noticed that the most sophisticated piece of code for handling SVGs isn't in our application code at all; it's in the test code.
+Should this make us feel uncomfortable?
+Shouldn't we do something like

-- use a template from `text/template`
+- use a template from `text/template`?
-- use an XML library (much as we're doing in our test)
+- use an XML library (much as we're doing in our test)?
-- use a SVG library
+- use an SVG library?

-We could do any of these thing, because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.
-As such, the part of our system that needs to know the most about SVGs is the test for the SVG output; it needs to have enough context and knowledge about SVGs for us to be confident that we're outputting an SVG.
+We could refactor our code to do any of these things, and we can do so because because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.
+As such, the part of our system that needs to know the most about SVGs - that needs to be the strictest about what constitutes an SVG - is the test for the SVG output; it needs to have enough context and knowledge about SVGs for us to be confident that we're outputting an SVG.

+Wee may have felt odd that we were pouring a lot of time and effort into those SVG tests - importing an XML library, parsing XML, refactoring the structs - but that test code is a valuable part of our codebase - possibly more valueable than the current production code.
+It will help guarantee that the output is always a valid SVG, no matter what we choose to use to produce it.

+Tests are not second class citizens - they are not 'throwaway' code.
+Good tests will last a lot longer than the particular version of the code they are testing.
+You should never feel like you're spending 'too much time' writing your tests.
+It's usually a wise investment.

 [^1]: This is a lot easier than writing a name out by hand as a string and then having to keep it in sync with the actual time.
 Believe me you don't want to do that...